 Support doesn’t mean hugging all your stressed employees every day.
-However, do make sure they know exactly where to go to find the resources they need, the information they may require to deal with challenging situations, and easy access to the right contacts if they have questions.
-Your intranet or ESN is the perfect resource that can be kept up-to-date and accessed by all staff whenever they need it.
+However, do make sure they know exactly where to go to find the resources they need, the information they may require to deal with challenging situations and easy access to the right contacts if they have questions.
+Your intranet or internal employee communications platform is the perfect resource that can be kept up-to-date and accessed by all staff whenever they need it.

 7. Establish clear barriers

 The more stressful the job, the more likely your colleagues are to take that stress home with them, which creates a vicious stress circle.
 Make sure employees can fully disconnect when not in work.
-Speakap, for example, has a Do Not Disturb function that users can set automatically or on demand so they can’t be reached with work-related issues when off-shift.
+Speakap's internal comms software, for example, has a Do Not Disturb function that users can set automatically or on demand so they can’t be reached with work-related issues when off-shift.

 8. Holidays are holy